 - Southwest Airlines Rapid Rewards

 - United MileagePlus

 - IHG Rewards Club

 - The Ritz-Carlton Rewards

 - World of Hyatt

-If you're unlikely to use the Ultimate Rewards portal to book travel or convert your points, you'll be better off with the Capital One® Venture® Rewards Credit Card.
-The card's rewards program of 2 miles per dollar spent ensures you'll receive a solid 2% rewards rate without having to put any thought into your spending categories.
-The card also recently introduced a new bonus on hotel spending.
-Cardholders earn 10x miles on hotels when they pay with their Venture card at hotels.com/Venture.
+If you're unlikely to use the Ultimate Rewards portal to book travel or convert your points, you'll be better off with the Capital One Venture Rewards Credit Card.
+The card's rewards program offers 2 Miles per dollar on every purchase, every day.
+This rate ensures you'll receive a solid 2% rewards rate without having to put any thought into your spending categories.
 There are two effective ways to redeem your miles: booking travel directly through Capital One or booking it on your own and then using Purchase Eraser to reimburse yourself in the form of a statement credit.